LIPS-scheme/lips/docs/docs/scheme-intro/what-is-lisp.md

 **NOTE**: We will use procedure and function interchangeably in this tutorial.

-Plus is not an operator only a symbol that point into addition procedure that is executed.
+Plus is not an operator, only a symbol that point into an addition procedure that is executed.
 So in fact in other programming languages this should be written as:

 ```javascript
 +(1, 2, 3)